algosup/2023-2024-project-3-virtual-processor-team-1/Documents/TechnicalSpecifications.md

 ## XIII.
 Glossary

-- **breadth-first approach** -  A breadth-first approach is a graph traversal method that starts at the root node and visits all the neighboring nodes.
-Then for each of those nearest nodes, it visits their unexplored neighbor nodes, and so on, until it finds the goal.
+- **breadth-first approach** -  A breadth-first approach is a graph traversal method that starts at the root node and visits all the neighbouring nodes.
+Then for each of those nearest nodes, it visits their unexplored neighbour nodes, and so on, until it finds the goal.
 - **Virtual processor** - A vCPU is a processor simulated within a virtual machine, allowing the execution of one processor thread.
 These vCPUs are allocated from the physical CPU resources of the host machine.
 - **Opcode** -  Short for "operation code," it is a code that represents a specific machine language instruction.
 - **Little-Endian** - A format for storing binary data in which the least significant byte comes first.
 - **LL Parsing Algorithm** -LL parsing is a top-down parsing method that processes input from left to right, aiming to construct a parse tree through leftmost derivations.
 It utilizes a predictive parsing table, often in LL(1) parsers, to make parsing decisions based on the leftmost non-terminal and a limited number of lookahead symbols.
 - **BNF** - A BNF specification is a set of derivation rules, written as:

    ```<symbol> ::= __expression__```